 The official logo is composed of the Wentworth Institute of Technology wordmark and the Onward Upward “w.”
 The Wentworth wordmark uses a modified version of IBM Plex sans, which is also used for the Institute of Technology subtext.

 The red “w” logo is the primary logo to use in most applications.
-There is a secondary logo where the Onward Upward “w” appears in yellow, red, and black.
+There is a secondary logo where the Onward Upward “w” appears in yellow, orange, and red.

 Logo on Dark Background

 A version of the logo with white type and yellow “w” may be used in instances where the black type isn’t legible.
 The primary red logo may also be used on dark backgrounds where appropriate.